CristianNic/archiware_p5_jobs/README.md

 Table Schema
 -----

-* job_number      - Integer      - Currently running Job Number
+* job_number      - Integer      - Job number of each currently running job

 * more coming